Totally Geodesic Riemannian Foliations on Compact Lie Groups: Introduction

-We observe that the hypothesis on Theorem \ref{thm:grove} can not be relaxed: Kerin--Shankar \cite{kerin-shankar} presented infinite families of Riemannian submersions from compact Lie groups with bi-invariant metrics that can not be realized as principal bundles (for instance, the composition $h\circ pr:SO(16)\to S^8$ of the orthonormal frame bundle $pr:SO(16)\to S^{15}$ with the Hopf map $S^{15}\to S^8$).
-Moreover, the simple group $SO(8)$ admits a foliation, $\cal F_{SO(8)}$, by totally geodesic round 7-spheres (such foliation is produced by trivializing the orthonormal frame bundle $SO(8)\to S^7$).
+We observe that the hypothesis on Theorem \ref{thm:grove} can not be relaxed: Kerin--Shankar \cite{kerin-shankar} presented infinite families of Riemannian submersions from compact Lie groups with bi-invariant metrics that can not be realized as principal bundles (for instance, the composition $h\circ pr:SO(16)\to S^8$ of the orthonormal frame bundle $pr:SO(16)\to S^{15}$ with the Hopf map $S^{15}\to S^8$ is one such submersion.)
+Moreover, the simple group $SO(8)$ admits a foliation, $\cal F_{SO(8)}$, by totally geodesic round 7-spheres (obtained by trivializing the orthonormal frame bundle $SO(8)\to S^7$).
 Kerin--Shankar examples does not have totally geodesic fibers and $\cal F_{SO(8)}$ is not Riemannian.
-It is a curious fact that an intermediate step in this work does consider foliations by round $7$-spheres.
-One may wonder if such foliations are the only possible non-homogeneous (non-Riemannian) foliations with totally geodesic connected leaves on simple compact Lie groups.

 The general classification of Riemannian foliations is wide open.
-For instance, classifications neither for totally geodesic Riemannian foliations on symmetric spaces, nor for generic Riemannian foliations on Lie groups are known (we refer to Lytchak \cite{lytchak2014polar}, Lytchak--Wilking \cite{lytchak2013riemannian} and Wilking \cite{wilking2001index} for important developments in other cases).
-The author believes many resources provided here can be applied to the symmetric space case.
+For instance, classifications neither for totally geodesic Riemannian foliations on symmetric spaces, nor for generic Riemannian foliations on Lie groups are known (we refer to Lytchak \cite{lytchak2014polar}, Lytchak--Wilking \cite{lytchak2016riemannian} and Wilking \cite{wilking2001index} for important developments in other cases).
+The author believes that the proof here can be partially replicated for the symmetric space case, giving important first steps.

-The main issue to prove Theorem \ref{thm:grove} is to restrict the leaf type.
-Since we assume that leaves are totally geodesic, each leaf is a symmetric space.
-Once proved that the leaf through the identity is a subgroup, we argue along the lines of Gromoll--Grove \cite[Lemma 3.3]{gg} and Jimenez \cite[Theorem 23]{jimenez2005riemannian} to prove homogeneity.
-Throughout, the strategy is to control \textit{infinitesimal holonomy transformations} (see section \ref{sec:1main} for a definition -- by holonomy we mean the holonomy defined by displacement of leaves along horizontal directions as in Gromoll--Walschap \cite{gw}, which is fundamentally different from the holonomy defined in Molino \cite{molino}).